andreifloroiu/psql-image/README.md

 # psql

-PostgreSQL interactive terminal Docker image with ```psql```.
+A simple image to run PostgreSQL jobs for multiple architectures (including Raspberry Pi) using ```psql```, the PostgreSQL interactive terminal.

 This is the image source code for the [greuceanu/psql](https://hub.docker.com/r/greuceanu/psql) repository.

 ## Usage